tinacms/tina.io/content/blog/tina-is-in-beta.md

 author: James Perkins
 last_edited: '2021-07-27T15:22:06.367Z'
 ---
 The team at Tina have been working hard since June 2nd when we launched Tina Cloud.
 We took all your feedback and thoughts and iterated to make huge improvements to the product.The Alpha release contained the core product yet we knew we had some features we wanted to add immediately, including a simplified integration path.

+We are pleased to annouce that Tina is in Beta!
+If you are excited as we are you can get started by [signing up](https://app.tina.io/register), but I'd love you to stick around and hear about the team's vision, lessons learnt and what we have added.

 //Scott thoughts here?

 ## Lessons learnt

-// insert lessons learnt.
+We learn

 ## What does being in Beta mean for you?